 2011 – 2018

-‘Of river and Lost lands’ is a series of photographs, presented at times as a audio-visual installation, that depicts a gray, melancholic landscape by the river Padma in Bangladesh.
+‘Of river and Lost lands’ is a series of photographs, presented at times as a audio-visual installation, that depicts a grey, melancholic landscape of river Padma (Ganges) in Bangladesh.

 The days are overcast and filled with haze, creating timelessness in the atmosphere of these villages.
 Over the years the river has changed its course.
 When the monsoon arrives and the river runs fast.
 The lands get washed away and disappears.
 Riverbank erosion generally creates much more suffering than other natural hazards like flooding.
 While flooding routinely destroys crops and damages property, erosion results in loss of farm and homestead land.

 Most places seen in these photographs does not exist any more.
 As a result, these photographs survive as visual documents of these vanished lands.